vorSherer/code-301-prework/windows/wsl.md

+## Setup of Your Laptop Dev Environment (Canvas assignment)

+Completion of the following setup tasks are all to be submitted in a single Canvas assignment.
+Keep a log of any errors or difficulties you encounter, and include those with your submission.

-# Windows with the WSL
+## Windows with the WSL

 This doc assumes you are using the WSL in the way described in the 201 prework, or in [this guide](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup).